Sunbird-Knowlg/sunbird-content-player/README.md

  **How to Run**

-* Clone the content player from here
+* Clone the content player from [here](https://github.com/project-sunbird/sunbird-content-player)
 * Run `npm install` in PROJECT_FOLDER/player path
-* To run player in local `node app`
+* To run player in local run `node app` in the Terminal

  **How to build**